Creativity and a Passion for Trees

 Born to teenage parents, Ali Mignonne's childhood was brimming with youthful fun and energy.
 Add four younger siblings and a neighborhood crawling with kids, and she had adventures brewing day and night.
 Summers were spent playing elaborate games of hide-and-seek, conducting top-secret meetings in the playhouse, and ziplining through the trees in her creek-side backyard.
 It was a vibrant, charmed childhood, but tainted, like so many beautiful things, with life's bitter realities.
-Family drama, untimely deaths, religious turmoil, nearly dying from a bee sting at age eleven, and having a stroke when she was twenty all played a role in shaping Ali's character and destiny.
+Family upheaval, untimely deaths, religious turmoil, and a stroke at age twenty all played a role in shaping Ali's character and destiny.
 From this wonderful, tragic beginning grew a powerful imagination and a drive to create a new reality and make the world a better place.
-She has found her avenue to do so through imagination and creation.
+Ali has found her avenue to do so through imagination and creation.

 The tradition and love of painting were passed down to Ali through the generations on both her mother and father's side.
 Her great-grandmother Lillian (father's side) was a prolific oil-painter and tapestry maker, grandmother Irene (mum's side) a painter and interior decorator, and her mother, Sherri Mignonne, a well-known professional painter.
 So, it was a natural progression for Ali to pick up the paintbrush.
 With no formal training, Ali honed her skills by working side by side with her mother and grandmother, studying techniques of artists she admired, and following her most treasured guide, Intuition.